 - 1 tablespoon pure vanilla extract

-- 2 cup confectioners sugar (may need more to thicken if desired)
+- 2 cups confectioners sugar may need more to thicken if desired

 - 1 teaspoon pure vanilla extract

 - Preheat oven to 350 F.